The Best Pumpkin Cheesecake

 Overhead shot of a pumpkin-spice cheesecake topped with cinnamon and piped whipped cream.

-• Use the Right Pumpkin: Make sure you use plain pumpkin puree, not pumpkin pie filling.
+• Use the right kind of pumpkin: Make sure you use plain pumpkin puree, not pumpkin pie filling.
 Pie filling has added sugar and spices, and would not work in this recipe.

 Close-up, overhead shot of pumpkin cheesecake garnished with whipped cream.